rashadalirhayim/rashadalirhayim.github.io/_pages/portfolio.md

 ## Academic & Research Projects: University of Bahrain (2008-2013)

 ### Beyond Shelter: Designing for Refugees (Graduation Project)
-[cite_start]This project examined the social aspects of refugee camps to propose sustainable, theoretical solutions for prototyping.  [cite_start]It was a response to the humanitarian crisis resulting from the Syrian war, which displaced over 1.4 million people by 2011.
+This project examined the social aspects of refugee camps and proposed sustainable, theoretical solutions for prototyping.
+It was a response to the humanitarian crisis resulting from the Syrian war, which displaced more than 1.4 million people by 2011.
 <div class="issuu-container">
   <iframe src="https://e.issuu.com/embed.html?d=temporary_shelter_from_reusable_material&u=rashadal" width="100%" height="500px" frameborder="0" allowfullscreen></iframe>
 </div>

 ### Places of Production: Aluminum, Bahrain
-[cite_start]Participated as a research team member for Bahrain's National Participation at the 15th International Architecture Exhibition - la Biennale di Venezia.
+Participated as a research team member for Bahrain's National Participation at the 15th International Architecture Exhibition - la Biennale di Venezia.
 ![ ](/images/venice-biennale.jpg)

 ### 13th Shelter Architectural Design Competition
-[cite_start]A timber structure design entry titled "A house to live in the Wilderness," serving as a safe haven from modern life.
+A timber structure design entry titled "A house to live in the Wilderness," serving as a safe haven from modern life for city dwellers.
 ![ ](/images/wilderness-house.jpg)

 <style>